All Episodes

 By the way, you have a much closer race for governor in Connecticut than anyone imagined.

-Um, yes, you know, Stephanie Elski's really pulling through.
+Yes, you know, Stephanievsky's really pulling through.

-But I want to remind everyone you can do early voting with an absentee ballot.
+But I want to remind everyone, you can do early voting with an absentee ballot.

 And many of the town halls are open on Saturday morning.

-You got to speak into your phone.
+You've got to speak into your phone.

 All right.